PaulKinlan/paul.kinlan.me/content/en/2021-05-10-images-are-still-too-hard.markdown

 ## Why this strategy?

-I wanted to keep it relatively simple.
-A lot of images that we have trouble optimizing are the hero images on a page, so assuming 100vw makes some sense.
+There is no real intelligence to the tool, I chose a heuristic that was relatively clear and easy to explain.
+A lot of images that we have trouble optimizing are the hero images on a page, so assuming 100vw makes and AVIF as the alternate preferred source just made sense to me.

 AVIF seems amazing (the source image for this blog went from 800KB to 52 KB), yet it's not uniformly supported across the web.
 Chrome's support is good, so I decided to create this as a preferred `<source>` and then falling back to the optimized input image (e.g, PNG or JPG).

 Setting the `height` and `width` is required for lazy loading and to ensure that we can `lazyload` and to prevent [layout shifts](https://web.dev/cls/).

 Finally, the algorithm will halve the size of the image until it reaches a size of at least 200 pixels.
 This seemed like a reasonable trade-off in terms of enough sizes that the browser can pick from while also making sure we reduce the chance of artifacts created via sub-pixel resizing.

 ## How was it made?